osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/pi-event-frames-interface-manager/server-information-tab.md

 **Note:** If the same user account is running multiple batch interfaces, our recommendation is to set **Enable Auto Checkin** to None.
 The OSIsoft best practice is to have a separate service account for each batch interface.

 If you are not using Windows Integrated Security for authentication, check **User explicit login for PI Asset Framework** and enter the **Windows account** and **Password** for the Windows user account that you intend to use to connect to PI Asset Framework.

+**Note:** When you use an explicit login to authenticate with PI Asset Framework, [!include[interface](../includes/product-short.md)] stores the credentials you enter in Windows Credential Manager.
+For details, see <xref:BIF_WindowsCredentialManagerAuthentication>.